Home The Setup The Schizoid State The Function Contacts About

 Schizoids were raised to be everyone else's food source in an autophagic society.

 The schizoid represents the ultimate rot that society can't integrate because it's too dark, it's too overwhelming, and no one wants to touch it.
-The schizoid is therefor scapegoated as a sacrificial rite (from the word 'sacred') for everyone's benefit.
+The schizoid is therefore scapegoated as a sacrificial rite (from the word 'sacred') for everyone's benefit.

 I'm not suggesting schizoids are better than other people; I'm suggesting that being a schizoid is nothing to be ashamed of - it's an honor.